 And because there is no existing relationship or connection when you are using a cold calling script, the prospect may be aware that you probably don’t really care how they are doing or what their answer to your question is.
 Their thought may be that you are just asking this question to appear to be nice and to try to manufacture a relationship in order to get their business.

 Those thoughts and feelings will have a negative hit on the level of rapport that you have with the prospect.
-They are thinking “OK, this is a sales person trying to be my friend and be nice so that I will purchase from them.”
+They are thinking, “OK, this is a salesperson trying to be my friend and be nice so that I will purchase from them.”

 You are asking how they are doing and are thinking that you are actually building rapport and taking a small step toward getting them to like you.
 And the reality is that you are actually doing the complete opposite.

-3. Begins to waste their time
+3. Begin to waste their time

 Your prospect’s time is very limited and valuable.
 You need to do everything you can to respect it and operate so you don’t waste any of it.

-If you begin a cold calling script with a question that they think you are asking to seem likeable and the answer they provide does not really matter, do you know what you are doing?
+If you begin a cold calling script with a question that they think you are asking to seem likable and the answer they provide does not really matter, do you know what you are doing?
 You have just begun to waste the prospect’s time.

 Not only is that a bad impression to make, but think about when this bad impression is happening – it is taking place in the first few seconds that you talk with them.
-What a bad way to get off on the wrong foot – I want you to like me and for us to begin to build a relationship and I am starting to waste your valuable time as I try to do that.
+What a bad way to get off on the wrong foot – I want you to like me and for us to begin to build a relationship, and I am starting to waste your valuable time as I try to do that.